CSSG-Labs/PyNote/CONTRIBUTING.md

             if cond1 and cond2:
             # do something

-  - in general do your best to try and keep you code concise and clean so it is readable to everyone.
+  - Do your best to try and keep you code concise and clean so it is readable to everyone.
 For more detailed examples or if you are unsure about something please refer to the documentation linked above or reach out to one of us.

 ## Development Environment Setup